kajalv/promoted/README.md

 # PromotED
-DVA project
+PromotEd recommends courses from multiple MOOC providers based on the skills required for a specific job role.
+The skills required for each job is collected beforehand from available datasets.
+Similarly, information about available courses are also procured from multiple MOOC platforms like Udacity, Udemy, and edX.
+At runtime, both these datasets are used to recommend courses to the user.

+# Installation

+After retrieving the github code, doing the following steps to setup the application.

 ## Running the server

-> python server.py
+> python server.py # should have Flask installed

-## Running the UI
+## Running the client (user interface)

-> yarn install # if you did a git pull
+> yarn install
 > yarn start

+NPM can be used instead of Yarn.

+# Demo

+# Datasets

-## APIs
+# APIs

-The client uses the below GET API to get the courses for a specified job title.

 > /get_courses?job_title=_JOB TITLE_